-Here are the costs associated with our recent trip from our home on the NSW mid-north coast, where we travelled around Tasmania over four months.
-We left home on January 5 and returned on June 7.
-We departed for Tasmania on January 20 and returned to the mainland on May 21.
+Below are the costs from our recent four-month trip around Tasmania, starting from our home on the NSW mid-north coast.
+We left home on January 5, travelled to Tasmania on January 20, returned to the mainland on May 21, and came back home on June 7.

 The return trip on the Spirit of Tasmania boat for a 4WD and caravan at 16 metres, with two-berth cabins both ways, totalled $2,438.18.